How might we efficiently scale BBC News' structured storytelling across a growing set of languages globally?

 What's our approach?

 - Collaborate with universities and research groups (University of Edinburgh, UCL, Cambridge, Alan Turing Institute...)

 - Collaborate with international news broadcasters (e.g. Deutsche Welle)

-- Experiment with what’s already available and find out what works / what doesn’t work
+- Experiment with what's already available and find out what works and what doesn't work